imagelessthought/imageless-mainroad/content/about/training-certifications.md

 layout: single-faq
 ---
 <div class="boxed">
 <p class="glow">Below is the information on the various training and certifications I have completed.
-I complete training using a variety of vendors, my preferred training vendors are: <a href="https://www.coursera.org/" alt="Coursera">Coursera</a> (used for my Google and IBM certifications), <a href="https://www.stormwindstudios.com/" ALT="Stormwind Studios">Stormwind Studios</a> (used for Microsoft and other proprietary software training), <a href="https://www.acilearning.com/" alt="ACI Learning">ACI Learning</a> (used for open source and new technology training), <a href="https://campus.w3schools.com/" alt="W3Schools">W3 Schools</a> (provides training certifications that are primarily focused on web technologies and not tied to a specific product), and finally <a href="https://www.linkedin.com/learning/" a;t="LinkedIn Learning">LinkedIn Learning</a> (provides a wide range of technical and business-related certifications).</p>
+I complete training using a variety of vendors, my preferred training vendors are: <a href="https://www.coursera.org/" alt="Coursera">Coursera</a> (used for my Google and IBM certifications), <a href="https://www.stormwindstudios.com/" ALT="Stormwind Studios">Stormwind Studios</a> (used for Microsoft and other proprietary software training), <a href="https://www.acilearning.com/" alt="ACI Learning">ACI Learning</a> (used for open source and new technology training), <a href="https://campus.w3schools.com/" alt="W3Schools">W3 Schools</a> (provides training certifications that are primarily focused on web technologies and not tied to a specific product), and finally <a href="https://www.linkedin.com/learning/" a;t="LinkedIN-Learning">LinkedIN-Learning</a> (provides a wide range of technical and business-related certifications).</p>
-<p class="glow"><b>LinkedIN-Learning</b> has begun to offer official certifications from a wide-range of organizations: Career Essentials.
-These are different from the LinkedIN-Learning <i>courses</i>, and there is a post-course assessment exam that must be passed before a certification is issued, as with other certifications.
-This is relatively new, you can learn more about this program on the <a href="https://opportunity.linkedin.com/skills-for-in-demand-jobs" alt="LinkedIn">offical LinkedIN website</a>.
-Below you will see the LinkedIN-Learning courses in this category prefaced with the word "Essentials" and ending with "Professional Certificate" to distinguish them from the other LinkedIN-Learning Courses.</p>
+<p class="glow"><b>LinkedIN-Learning</b> has partnered with many organizations to provide official certifcations for those organization: Microsoft and Github, for example.
+These are different from the standard LinkedIN-Learning <i>courses</i>: there is a post-course assessment exam that must be passed before a certification is issued, as is standard with other certifications.
+These are referred to as <b>Career Essentials</b> to distinguish them from the standard LinkedIN-Learning courses.
+This is a relatively new development, you can learn more about this program on the <a href="https://opportunity.linkedin.com/skills-for-in-demand-jobs" alt="LinkedIN">offical LinkedIN website</a>.
+Below you will see the LinkedIN-Learning courses in this category prefaced with <b>Essentials</b> and ending with <b>Professional Certificate</b> to distinguish them from the other type of LinkedIN-Learning courses.</p>
 </div>
 <h3 class="label1">Project Management</h3>
 <div class="flex-container-certs">